 The Alabama Historical Commission is the state agency charged with safeguarding Alabama’s historic buildings and sites.
-Created by an act of the state legislature in 1966, it consists of 21 appointed members who represent a broad cross section of Alabamians.
+Created by an act of the state legislature in 1966, it consists of 21 appointed members who represent a broad cross-section of Alabamians.
 Architects, historians, archaeologists, and representatives of Alabama’s universities are members of the AHC.
-It provides the following programs: National Register of Historic Places, Federal Rehabilitation Tax Administered through the AHC, the Alabama Main Street Program assists communities in organizing a revitalization process that supports the economic stability of downtowns.
-Services offered are: Best Practices/Examples, Grants/Funding, Technical Assistance, Training/workshops, Architecture, Code Development, Community Design Arts, Community Development, Downtown Revitalization, Economic Analysis, Economic Development, Historical Preservation, Landscaping & Beautification, Planning/Comprehensive Planning, Surveys, Tourism & Events.
+It provides the following programs: National Register of Historic Places, Federal Rehabilitation Tax administered through the AHC, and Alabama Main Street Program, which assists communities in organizing a revitalization process that supports the economic stability of downtowns.
+Services offered are Best Practices/Examples, Grants/Funding, Technical Assistance, Training/workshops, Architecture, Code Development, Community Design Arts, Community Development, Downtown Revitalization, Economic Analysis, Economic Development, Historical Preservation, Landscaping & Beautification, Planning/Comprehensive Planning, Surveys, and Tourism & Events.

 For additional information contact: